lachlan-ibm/ibmvia_autoconf/docs/examples.rst

 -------------
 This configuration will accept the EULA, activate the modules of Verify Identity Access and enable OIDC authentication to the management interface.
-Giving federated users access to the management interface can be useful for compliance reasons (eg. ability to set mulit-factor authentication), however it can present some challenges.
+Giving federated users access to the management interface can be useful for compliance reasons (eg. ability to set multi-factor authentication), however it can present some challenges.

-If contact with the identity provier is lost, there is no mechanism to regain access the the management interface (or corresponding snapshot).
+If contact with the identity provider is lost, there is no mechanism to regain access the the management interface (or corresponding snapshot).
 Container deployments also often make use of the management authorization feature to manage access for the ``cfgsvc`` account, which is responsible for pulling images from the configuration service.
 Admins must ensure that federated admin users are in the appropriate